Unit 11.4C · Term 4

 Client-Server Model

 The client-server model is the dominant architecture for networked applications.
 A central server provides services, and clients request them.
-From websites to email to gaming — it's everywhere.
+This centralized approach provides security and efficient resource management.

 Learning Objectives